 Richard R. Curtin, MD, Fort Myers, FL

 George L. MacDonald, Jr. MD, Marblehead, MA

 Kenneth C. Morley, Jr. MD, West Lebanon, NH

 The Membership stood for a moment of silence in remembrance of these distinguished colleagues.

 Report of the Treasurer

 Through the use of slides, Dr. Peter J. Mazzaglia, Treasurer, presented a financial report for the year-end as of December 31, 2018.
 Total year-end Receipts as of December 31, 2018, were $236,854.
 These consisted of: $96,054 in Dues & Assessments; $4,500 in contributions toward the 2018 Research Day; $136,178 in receipts for the 2018 Annual Meeting; and $121 in General and Administrative receipts—which for 2018 was non-investment-portfolio interest income.
-The second column represents activities of these line items as of prior year-end 2017, with the third column indicating the 2018 budget.
 The largest variance is in dues revenue—a result of far fewer Senior members paying voluntary dues in 2018 than projected.